A Guide to Understanding the New GCSE Scoring System and How it Affects Teachers

 How it affects teaching jobs

-This will be a huge adjustment for any tutor, teacher or supply teacher and with the first results of this new system coming to fruition we can start to see the effects that it will have on classroom teaching.
+This will of course, mean an adjustment for any tutor, teacher or supply teacher and with the first results of this new system coming to fruition we can start to see the effects that it will have on classroom teaching.
 Some of the effects new GCSE scoring will have on teachers include:

 With the GCSE changes come more focus on exams and less on coursework.
-This obviously puts demand on both teacher and student to perform for one final exam; this could prove hard when teaching students with mixed abilities.
+This puts demand on both teacher and student to perform for one final exam

-This is a growing criticism amongst teachers and implies that the new system is ‘teaching to test’ by removing joy or any real wholesomeness gained from learning for its own sake.
+This is a growing criticism amongst teachers and implies that the new system is ‘teaching to test’.

 Teachers will have to adjust their marking strategy to reflect the new grading system, with more focus on written communication.
 However, the curriculum has been said to push more creative application in the sense of thinking around the subject.